sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 #### Map Type

 The final type in MOO is a _map_.
-It is sometimes called a hashmap, assosciate array, or dictionary in other programming languages.
+It is sometimes called a hashmap, associative array, or dictionary in other programming languages.
 A map is written as a set of key -> value pairs, for example: `["key" -> "value", 0 -> {}, #15840 -> []]`.
 Keys must be unique.

 The key of a map can be: